Lithill/Brain-Worms/README.md

 ### Media

-* [Dall-E 2](https://openai.com/dall-e-2/) was used to create all of the artwork, which was then edited by Rossanne Hamilton to create the final graphics.
+* [Dall-E 2](https://openai.com/dall-e-2/) was used to create all the artwork, which was then edited by Rossanne Hamilton to create the final graphics.
 * Rossanne Hamilton created the menu, play, pause and restart icons.

 ### Acknowledgements